 LOS ANGELES – Nicola Lambo is an accomplished network TV and film actress with an equally impressive background in singing.
 Earning a degree in jazz vocal performance from University of Miami, she embarked on a career as a vocalist for the Walt Disney Company, which led to several tours with acts from ‘NSYNC to Engelbert Humperdinck and renowned artist Michel Polnareff.

-With work including “Scandal,” “Revenge,” “Parenthood,” “Castle,” “Days of our Lives” and co-starring roles in the films “Seasons” and “Atlas Shrugged: Who is John Galt?”
-Nicola is now stepping into her first lead role in the holiday movie “Santa Claws,” a journey into parenthood, with cuddly cats and a Santa who happens to be allergic.
+With her television work including “Scandal,” “American Crime Story,” “Lethal Weapon,” “Speechless,” and “Baby Daddy,” as well as supporting roles in the feature film “Atlas Shrugged: Who is John Galt?” and made-for-TV movies such as “Break up Nightmare,” Nicola stepped into her first lead role in the holiday movie “Santa Claws,” a journey into parenthood, with cuddly cats and a Santa who happens to be allergic.
 She is also honored to be part of the prestigious Smithsonian Institution in the Air and Space Exhibit, an interactive experience where she talks to visitors.